OpenAMP/openamp-docs/openamp/overview.rst

 The :ref:`topology<topology-work-label>` is limited to main controller to remote system but otherwise open to the implementation.

-The architecture is exemplified below via a daisy chained topology, with the center processor being both remote and main controller for the next processor in the chain.
-This is an alternate topology to the previous example in the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>` section.
+The architecture is exemplified below via a daisy chained topology, with a main processor controlling a single remote in the chain.
+This implements the left half of the daisy chain topology detailed in the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>` section, and is the commonly implemented topology.

 ..  image::  ../images/architecture/overview-architecture.svg